Gr8Miller/anylink-node/README.md

 e.g. your proxy server runs at `www.anyl.ink:8001`.

 ### for personal usage.
-if you only want it to be used by only your self, you can input
+if you want your proxy server to be used only by yourself, input
 ```
 http://www.anyl.ink:8001
 ```
-directly into coresponding section in the popup.
+directly into the config item in the popup.

 ### for public usage.
-if you want to publish your Proxy Server, so that other users of Anylink can also use it.

-you can send modify the `proxy_servers.json` and add the config of your proxy server into it. and then send a merge request to this repo.

-your public proxy server would be automatically listed in the dropdown list if it's accessible to them. they can select it and use it directly.
+if you want to publish your Proxy Server, so that other users of Anylink can also use it. you need to modify the `proxy_servers.json` and register your proxy server into it. and then push to this repo and send a merge request. once merged, your public proxy server would be automatically listed in the dropdown list if it's accessible to the user. they can select it and use it directly.